ProSelect on Windows 10

 However, if you do encounter any issues on Windows 10, then please let us know by Submitting a Ticket (under the Support Menu) on the TimeExposure web site.

-Should any problems be reported and confirmed, this article will be updated with known issues and suggested solutions.
+Should any problems be reported and confirmed, this article will be updated in the "Reported Issues" section (below) with known issues and suggested solutions.

-If any issues are found that require changes to ProSelect, then these changes will be incorporated as an update in the current major release of ProSelect.
+If changes are required to ProSelect, then these will be incorporated as an update in the current major release of ProSelect.

 Some of the same issues reported using Windows 8 may still exist with Windows 10 - we have yet to confirm whether they have been fixed with the new version, so you should also check the article ProSelect on Windows 8 if you are upgrading from an earlier version of Windows, or purchasing a new computer.